darreninthenet/darreninthenet.github.io/README.md

 -   General infrastructure and technical mindset

-**Further Details**
+### Further Details

+**Voluntary positions:**

-**Voluntary positions:** Former Justice of the Peace (Magistrate) for North Kent Bench, 2011 – 2022
+- Former Justice of the Peace (Magistrate) for North Kent Bench, 2011 – 2022

-Volunteer at Wye Community Farm
+- Volunteer at Wye Community Farm

-Training Officer for local target shooting club
+- Training Officer for local target shooting club

-Coastal Guardian for the Kent Coast
+- Coastal Guardian for the Kent Coast

+**Interests:**

-**Interests:** New technology (cloud platform engineering, AWS, Python)
+- Technology and Development (cloud platform engineering, AWS, Python)

-Self-improvement and management techniques
+- Self-improvement and management techniques